davidherney/moodle-block_counter/README.txt

 Block Counter
 ============================

-Package tested on: moodle 3.8+, moodle 3.9+ and moodle 3.10+
+Package tested on: moodle 3.8+ a 4.4+

 QUICK INSTALL
 ==============